 Then you create the variable

 absolute_path which fetches the current directory relative to the root folder.
 This is the full path to your working directory, in this case,

 The advantage to getting the absolute path on your operating system is that it makes it possible to run the script on different systems on different working directories.

 relative_path variable is a string in which you define the location of the folder that you want to fetch relative to the working directory.
 In this case,

 Then we use the

 relative_path to get the full path to the lib folder which results in:

 As you can see, a relative path can be useful to simplify your code without having to write down the full path to a folder or file in your Python code.

 Instead, you only point to the location of a directory relative to your working directory or the entry point of your Python script.

-If you need guidance on how to find an absolute path in Python, then read the next article below.
+If you need guidance on finding an absolute path in Python, read the following article below.